Grade Determination

 Policies

-Students are expected to attend every class (in person or by zoom) or watch the asynchronous recordings on a weekly basis.
+Students are expected to attend every class or watch the asynchronous recordings on a weekly basis.
+To encourage engagement, I will keep in-person attendance and note outside of class interactions.

 The goal of assignments is to practice the concepts taught in class.
 You are expected to do your own assignments.
 However, some collaboration with other students is allowed and even encouraged.
 The following types of collaboration are allowed: